About the author:

 ★ ★ ★ ★ Rating: 4 stars out of 5 (thanks to the looser than average slots, which is what matters most!)

 The Muckleshoot Casino is located in Auburn, approximately 32 miles south and east of Seattle.
 The Muckleshoot Casino is the largest Washington State casino I have been to by far.
 It is a huge, sprawling casino with 3100 slot machines and 70 table games.
 The slot machine games are a nice mix of the older classic video slot games and also the newest games.
 The Muckleshoot actually has more different slot machine games than any other casino I've been to in Washington State.
 If you love Copper Dropper there is a whole section with nothing but Copper Dropper machines.
 The Muckleshoot also has the largest non-smoking section in Washington State, by far, so if you like to play the slots but hate cigarette smoke, this is the place to go.
 On the downside, the Muckleshoot Players Club reward card is quite stingy, earning you only 1/4 of a cent per dollar wagered.
-I have only been to the Muckleshoot Casino a few times, but on my most recent visits (June-July 2014) I came out ahead both times and won some large payouts on my favorite slot machines.
 The Muckleshoot Casino also has several free soda and coffee stations located throughout the building, and another nice thing about the Muckleshoot is that the slot machines are not so cramped together like in most other casinos... there is plenty of space in between rows of machines, so if having some space around you is your thing, this is the place to play slots.
-After my last couple winning nights here, I will definitely come to the Muckleshoot more often in the future and update this review.
+I have been here about a dozen times so far and have had many big payouts (and winning nights) playing my favorite slot machines, so the Muckleshoot has become my favorite casino for 2015.

-★ ★ ★ ★ Rating: 4 stars out of 5 (thanks to the multitude of slot machine games, both old and new, plus the large non-smoking section)
+★ ★ ★ ★ ★ Rating: 5 stars out of 5 (thanks to the multitude of slot machine games, both old and new, plus the large non-smoking section, and the higher than average payouts)

 Quinault Beach Resort and Casino

 The Quinault is located in Ocean Shores, WA, and is located right on the ocean beach, which is very nice.
 I go to Ocean Shores for a week each summer, and I spend at least 2-3 nights playing the slots at the Quinault.
 The Quinault is a rather smallish casino, with 15 table games and 437 slot machines.
 The slot machines are mainly older "retro" games with a few of the newest games.
 I have found that -- for some reason -- the slot machines seem to pay out much more generously after midnight with a "window of opportunity" of a couple hours.
-I have had some good nights here playing at those hours.
+I have had some good nights here playing at those hours but over all the Quinault slots seem to have about average payout rates.
 The Quinault doesn't get too crowded on week nights, so that is the time to go.
 The Quinault has a couple free coffee and soda stations located in the building.
 The best feature of the Quinault is that if you want to take a break from gambling, the Pacific Ocean beach is right outside!
+Sadly, the Quinault took out my favorite slot machine in 2014 so I removed one star from their rating.

-★ ★ ★ ★ Rating: 4 stars out of 5 (looser slots than average, plus the ocean beach)
+★ ★ ★ ★ Rating: 3 stars out of 5 (mostly older slot machines, average payouts, and the ocean beach is the best part)

 The Clearwater Casino is located in Suquamish, WA (on Bainbridge Island) and is just a ferry ride away from Seattle.
 The Clearwater offers free shuttle service to and from the ferry dock and will even reimburse you for your ferry fare if you are a rewards club member and earn 50 points on your club card (which equates to $200 of wagering).
 The Clearwater is a nice, large casino with 34 table games and 1390 slot machine games.
 The slot machines are a good mix of older "retro" games and the newest games, but the big drawback here is that the Clearwater has the stingiest, tightest slots of any casino I've been to in Washington State.
 That is, I've been here at least a dozen times over the past 12 months and have only come out ahead 50% of the time.
 In fact, my worst gambling sessions have been at this casino, which wiped out all my winning sessions.
 The Clearwater has a few free coffee and soda stations and a small non-smoking slot machine area, but their rewards club card offers only one point (one penny) for every four dollars wagered (the stingiest rewards of all the casinos I've been to).
 On the plus side, they do mail me coupons each month good for forty dollars of free slot machine play (one $10 coupon for each week in the month) plus a coupon for ten dollars for food (they do seem to send better coupons if you stay away for a while).
 To their credit, the Clearwater does have one of the most affordable buffets I've had in a casino ($14.95 on weekdays, two-for one on Tuesdays and Wednesdays) and it is quite tasty, so if you visit the Clearwater and are hungry, check it out.
 Over all, the best part about going to the Clearwater is the ferry trip to and from Seattle, and I would go here more often if the slots weren't so stingy.
 I will say I was lucky enough to win a $2000 jackpot here in 2013, but lost most of that on my next visits.